Last Updated: March 31, 2022

 Data breaches are becoming a tempting opportunity many cybercriminals take advantage of.

-22. A hacking attack occurs every 39 seconds.
+20. A hacking attack occurs every 39 seconds.

-The volume of breaches now results in a great loss of personal data, imagine in a year’s time.
+It’s mind-blowing, but cybercriminals are not going to slow down.
+The volume of breaches now results in a great loss of personal data.
+Imagine in a year’s time.

 Data breach stats show that: